kimble/nmxmlp/README.md

 Roadmap 2.0
 -----------
-1. Java 8
+1. Drop Guava
-2. Drop Guava
+2. Make use of Java 8 classes / interfaces